jkim574/CISL_Labeling_LiDAR/Docs_LiDAR_Labeling/GETTING_STARTED.md

 When you open a new terminal, you are in the `base` environment by default.
 For most purposes, you will need to be inside the `openpcdet` environment created above.
 To enter the environment, you must run `conda activate openpcdet` in the terminal.
 The easiest way to tell if you are in the environment or not is by checking the text at the front of your command line prompt.

 If the text says `base`, you are executing commands using resources from the `base` environment.
 If the text says `openpcdet`, you are executing commands using the dependencies you install.
-In the following instructions, we will include a sample command line promt in front of each command `(openpcdet) library@StarLab03:~$` to remind you which environment you should be installing in.

-When you want to enter the `openpcdet` environment, use `(base) library@StarLab03:~$ conda activate openpcdet`.
-When you want to return to the `base` environment, use `(openpcdet) library@StarLab03:~$ conda deactivate`.
+When you want to enter the `openpcdet` environment, use `conda activate openpcdet`.
+When you want to return to the `base` environment, use `conda deactivate`.
 Please see the photo below for reference:

 ![image](https://github.com/user-attachments/assets/a7ed284c-64be-4bd0-8c6c-1d506de8c294)

-Before creating your Miniconda3 environment, you will have to install GCC: `(base) library@StarLab03:~$ sudo apt install gcc`
+Before creating your Miniconda3 environment, you will have to install GCC: `sudo apt install gcc`

 Now that you have Miniconda3 and GCC installed, you can use the commands below to create an environment with Python 3.8 and activate it.